-Regulation (EC) No 1235/2008 consolidated version (HTML and PDF versions in all the EU languages can be found here)
+Regulation (EC) No 1235/2008 consolidated version of 18 March 2021 (HTML and PDF versions in all the EU languages can be found here)

 Organic Trade Agreements

-THE NEW EU ORGANIC REGULATION, WHAT WILL CHANGE?
+THE NEW EU ORGANIC REGULATION, WHAT HAS CHANGED?

 The EU organic regulation has a major impact on organic farmers, processors, traders, retailers, certifiers, researchers and consumers.
-After today’s publication of the new organic regulation, IFOAM EU provides you with a brief overview on the main changes that can be expected in the near future.
+After the publication of the new organic regulation, IFOAM Organics Europe provides you with a brief overview on the main changes.

-At the end of 2011, less than three years after the current organic regulations entered into application, the European Commission (Commission) decided to review the organic legislative framework, launching a 1.5-year impact assessment.
-In March 2014, the Commission issued a proposal for a new organic regulation to replace the current framework, and the so called “co-decision” process started.
+At the end of 2011, less than three years after the previous organic regulations entered into application, the European Commission (Commission) decided to review the organic legislative framework, launching a 1.5-year impact assessment.
+In March 2014, the Commission issued a proposal for a new organic regulation to replace the framework current at that time, and the so called “co-decision” process started.
 This means that both the Council of agriculture ministers (Council) and the European Parliament (Parliament) developed their opinions – in parallel – to amend the initial proposal.